apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 5. Adaptive queue: start as experimental extension before spec adoption?

 ## Call to Action

+This section lists concrete ways the community can help.
+When opening issues or PRs, reference the proposal IDs above (for example
+"P1: drop reason taxonomy") so reviewers can quickly map work to the document's intent.

 - Comment on proposal prioritization (P1–P12).
 - Volunteer for metric taxonomy (P1) and queue byte limit (P4) implementation.